NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deployment-guides/kubernetes.md

         name: cloudflared
         livenessProbe:
           httpGet:
-          # Cloudflared has a /ready endpoint which returns 200 if and only if
+          # Khulnasoftd has a /ready endpoint which returns 200 if and only if
           # it has an active connection to the edge.
             path: /ready
             port: 2000